 What You Need to Know When Getting Started with Off-Site Construction

-If you’re a business owner or contractor just getting started with off-site construction, you’re not alone.
+If you’re a business owner or contractor just getting started with modular off-site construction, you’re not alone.
 Numbers from the Modular Building Institute (MBI), show that modular construction currently makes up just 3% of new commercial construction in North America.
 However, the industry is working hard to push that number to 5% of the market over the next few years.

 So, as someone getting started with off-site construction, here’s what you need to know about your first modular building project.